Joanne0330/GildedRoseTechTest/README.md

 Gilded Rose Test

-This is a tech test which I am using Ruby and Rsepc for test coverage.
+This is a tech test to refactor existing codes.
+I am using Ruby and Rsepc for test coverage.

 **How it works**